SurajRai1/NagaED_webapp/README.md

 The app uses a tool called Flask to create the web pages and handle user requests.
 Users interact with the app through a web browser or a program called Postman.
 The information about courses is stored in a list, and each course is kept in the order it was added.
+Note : I used POSTMAN to test the CRUD operations and have passed each succesfully.

 Why is it useful?

 This app makes it easy for people to contact the company and helps manage information about educational courses in a simple way.